-For example, you can get your child to mimic the movement of animals when moving from the living room to the toilet.
-“Let’s pretend to be kangaroos.
-How will a kangaroo move?” or to have them imagine moving through different surfaces or objects.
+For example, you can get your child to mimic the movement of animals when moving from the living room to the toilet. - “Let’s pretend to be kangaroos.
+How will a kangaroo move?”
 “The floor is now filled with thick oozy mud.
 How can we get across to the other side of the room?”

-Here are 3 other activities for you to try at home with your child:
+Here are another 3 activities for you to try at home:

 2. Dancing with Scarves

 Play music of different beat and tempo that might provoke a certain emotion.
 Give your child some scarves, or even just scraps of fabric.
 Let them dance to the music.
 Encourage them to explore the material and use it to dance in as many ways as they can.